Towards exact structural thresholds for parameterized complexity: Preliminaries

-We say that a clique-expression $\sigma$ is a \emph{$k$-clique-expression} or just \emph{$k$-expression} if $G_t$ is $k$-labeled for all $t \in V(\tree_\cwexp)$.
-The \emph{clique-width} of a graph $G$, denoted by $\cw(G)$, is the minimum $k$ such that there exists a $k$-expression $\cwexp$ such that $G$ is isomorphic to $G(\cwexp)$ after forgetting the labels.
-A clique-expression $\cwexp$ is \emph{linear} if in every union-operation the second graph consists only of a single node.
+We say that a clique-expression $\cwexp$ is a \emph{$k$-clique-expression} or just \emph{$k$-expression} if $G_t$ is $k$-labeled for all $t \in V(\tree_\cwexp)$.
+The \emph{clique-width} of a graph $G$, denoted by $\cw(G)$, is the minimum $k$ such that there exists a $k$-expression $\cwexp$ with $G = G_\cwexp$.
+A clique-expression $\cwexp$ is \emph{linear} if in every union-operation the second graph consists only of a single vertex.
 Accordingly, we also define the \emph{linear-clique-width} of a graph $G$, denoted $\lcw(G)$, by only considering linear clique-expressions.

 \paragraph*{Treedepth and Modulators.}